Asheville Mountain Attractions

 These mountain downtowns offer unique opportunities for shoppers.
 Fine arts and crafts, antiques and a delicious assortment of restaurants are all clustered in central business districts.

-In the case of Weaverville, the rich assortment of attractions include Mangum and Miya galleries; and fun dining at Blue Mountain Pizza, Jack of Hearts Pub, Stoney Knob Cafe, Well-Bred Bakery and Cafe, Glass Onion and Bavarian Restaurant.
+In the case of Weaverville, the rich assortment of attractions include Mangum and Miya galleries; and fun dining at Blue Mountain Pizza, Twisted Laurel, Stoney Knob Cafe, Well-Bred Bakery and Cafe, Glass Onion and Bavarian Restaurant.
 You can learn more about what’s happening in our town at visitweaverville.com.

 Indulge your taste buds.
 Asheville has some gourmet specialties, including mountain trout cooked 47 ways, Southern barbecue and some of the finest microbrew beers in the Southeast.
 But the gastronomic attraction here is the diversity of dishes to be found, ranging from curry and couscous to Caribbean to aged steaks.
 As in Europe, dining in Asheville is an event where one lingers to enjoy the flavor and texture of life as well as dinner.
 For a sampling of the best dining, consider taking the Asheville Food Tours.